 If you believe that your company ranks among the myriad of E-2 business enterprises that have been permitted to operate within the United States, then the first thing to do is to get in contact with an experienced immigration attorney that can help you gather the materials and forms that you need so that you can successfully navigate that sometimes tedious process of filing for a visa.

 Your E-2 visa business ideas may be more suitable for a different visa category.
-At SGM Law Group our immigration lawyers have a great track record of success with obtaining E-2 visa for a wide range of businesses and startups.
-Please fill out our consultation form so that our attorneys can asses your situation to present you with the options that are in your best interests.
+VisaNation Law Group’s immigration lawyers have a great track record of success with obtaining E-2 visa for a wide range of businesses and startups.
+Please fill out our consultation form so that our attorneys can assess your situation to present you with the options that are in your best interests.